6 of the best broadband and TV deals right now

 Digiweb

-You don't have to go big to save big Some of the smaller, indigenous suppliers offer great value such as Dundalk-based Digiweb.
+You don't have to go big to save big.
+Some of the smaller, indigenous providers offer great value, such as Dundalk-based Digiweb.

-One downside is that unlike all the other providers on this list, Digiweb doesn't offer a TV service so you must either get this separately from the likes of Sky, sign up to Saorview, or make do with streaming services instead.
+One downside is that Digiweb doesn't offer a TV service so you must either get this separately from the likes of Sky, sign up to Saorview, or make do with streaming services instead.

 Digiweb is often commended for its good customer service and personal touch — something lacking with a lot of telecommunications providers these days.
 So if this is something you value, then it's definitely worth a look.